Build Quality9.5 /10

 Dedicated SD Card Slot

 The fingerprint scanner is fast and mostly accurate.
 9 out of 10 times, it will work as expected.
-At this price point fingerprint sensor is a welcome option as it is getting more and more necessary.
+At this price point, a fingerprint sensor is a welcome option as it is getting more and more necessary.

-Cons (Now let us look at things I did not like in the device)
+Cons (Now let us look at things I did not like the device)

-The chins on this device is huge, specially the bottom chin.
+The chins on this device are huge, especially the bottom chin.
 I don’t understand why Tenor choose to go with on-screen navigation buttons while having such huge bottom chins.
 They could have easily placed the buttons on the chin.
 It really ruins the whole goodness of the full HD Display.

 The Power Button placement